crcn/tandem-old/packages/tandem-app/README.md

 IMMEDIATE:

+- [ ] Tandem app should detect paperclip ASTs.
+Other languages should be limited.
 - [ ] return manifest.json from tandem server
 - [ ] components populated based on scanned files
 - [ ] dropping element to stage creates a _new_ component with 3 files: style sheet, preview file (constaints mocks, stubs, and states), and component file